 More like this

-Yes, lie-flat doesn’t have to mean completely flat according to standards that assess whether a pushchair is suitable from birth.
+It's good to know that lie-flat doesn’t have to mean completely flat according to standards that assess whether a pram is suitable from birth.
 The definition of lie-flat is at least 150° (rather than 180° that is truly flat).
 This means that the base could actually cause your baby’s head to be raised by up to 30°.

 Do I need to buy a carrycot?

-Carrycots offer a lot of benefits when you have a newborn including the fact that most are parent facing so you can keep an eye on your baby during their first few months.
+Carrycots offer a lot of benefits when you have a newborn.
+Most are parent-facing so you can keep an eye on your baby during their first few months.
 Charlotte explains, “They are also seen as offering your little one that extra touch of comfort and luxury with those added extras such as more space, a padded mattress, extra ventilation and larger canopy hood.”

-“Some parents also love the option of being able to remove the carrycot from the pushchair without disturbing your baby and let them continue to sleep.”
+“Some parents also love the option of being able to remove the carrycot from the pushchair without disturbing your baby.”
 Also, a carrycot can provide a portable sleep space to meet Safe Sleep guidelines, which advise having your baby sleep in the same room as you, night and day.

-One other element worth thinking about is whether the carrycot is suitable for overnight sleeping (measured by the height of the sides and the ventilation enabling airflow, so allowing it to meet required standards for a standalone carrycot).
+One other element worth thinking about is whether the carrycot is suitable for overnight sleeping (measured by the height of the sides and the ventilation).
 This can replace the need for a travel cot in the first 6 months, saving you money as well as space when travelling.

 What else should I look out for when buying a newborn pushchair?